 - Charged Moves: Hydro Pump and Ice Beam

-- Strong against: Bug, Fighting, Water, Ice, Fire, Dark, and Dragon
+- Resistances: Bug, Fighting, Water, Ice, Fire, Dark, and Dragon

 - Weaknesses: Electric, Grass, and Poison

 It’s fair to say the dual Water/Fairy-type Azumarill is probably a Pokemon you wouldn’t expect to see first on this list.
 However, its great bulk and diverse moveset make it arguably the best option for the Great League.

 Azumarill’s best Fast Move is Bubble.
 As for Charged Moves, Hydro Pump hits hardest while Ice Beam will help negate its weakness against Grass.
 Azumarill can be quite costly to power up, but it’s worth it.